CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-server-exception.md

 ---
 title: "TelnetServerException"
 linkTitle: "TelnetServerException"
-description: "The exception thrown when an issue occurs on the telnet server."
+description: "The exception thrown when an issue occurs on the Telnet server."
 ---

 # {{% param title %}}